technofocus-pte/invtailwcdatmtndepth/Lab Guide/Lab 08/Lab 08 - Process Custom Documents With AI Builder.md

     ![](./media/image15.png)

-7. To extract line-item details from the invoice, we will create a table named Items with columns Description and Item total.
-To do so, click **+ Add** and select **Date field**.
+7. To extract table details from the invoice, we will create a table named Items with columns Description and Item total.
+To do so, click **+ Add** and select **Table**.

     ![](./media/image16.png)